jo3kim/Nike-Vs-Adidas/README.md

 ### Data Cleaning
 The first process starts with data cleaning.
 The data retrieved as a csv file is downloaded onto Google Sheets.
 There we can look at these step-by-step cleaning process:
 1. Average Ratings
+* Average number of the reviews were calculated to gather more specifics and reduce the number of rows.
+To do this, the average function was used to find Nike's average number of reviews was 42, and Adidas was 70.
+Anything below was deleted.
 2. Nulls & 0's
+* Null's and 0's were looked over to be deleted.
+The only column to not delete 0's was the ratings column.
+Null's and 0's were found using the filter column.
 3. Duplicates
+* Duplicates were checked with the duplicates function.
+No duplicates were found.
 4. Conditional Formatting
+* Conditional Formatting is also another way to find any Null's, blank spaces, or incorrect data.
+They boxes were highlighted if there was an error or blank space.
+There ended up being no highlighted boxes.
 5. Spelling/Grammer
+* Spelling and Grammer were checked with the spelling check and the shoe names were changed to capitalizing like a title throught the ChangeSpace tool.

 ### Data Analysis